 It is also important for you to know that all religious were officially united in June 26, 2000 under the Roman Catholic Church, except the evangelical and Pentecostals.
 Still moving on, Gnostics believe that Nimrod, Horus, Baal (the sun god), Moses, Abraham, Buddha, Krishna, Mohammed, Jesus, etc are all Lucifer, ie ‘god’ in his many re-incarnations.
 Blasphemy!
 The Pope too is a replacement for the Son of God (Vicarius Fill Dei) here is wisdom, let him that hath understanding count the number of the beast, for it is the number of a man, and his number is 666, Rev. 13:18.

 The Freemason is subject to the Illuminati or the Jesuit as you will. “the Freemasonry is none other than the propagation of the NOW, whereby the seed of a new world will be so widely scattered that no efforts at extirpation, however violent will avail”.
-Illuminati members declared that Masonry was the school from which ‘these ideas’ emanated. .
+Illuminati members declared that Masonry was the school from which ‘these ideas’ emanated.
+Nachtrag zu meiner Rechtfertigung, 77 sqq., 112 sqq.).
 These preliminary degrees were to serve for the selection, preparation, and selection, and concealments of the true illuminati, the order were to open the way for government conspiracy organization of the world government future, in which all distinction of nations, creeds, etc., will disappear.

 Is Illuminati Real?